Properties of neutral mesons in a hot and magnetized quark matter: size-dependent effects: Results

 \section{Results}

 In this section we concentrate our attention on how the relevant quantities introduced above behave with the change of the thermodynamic variables and, in particular, on the influence of the boundaries on the behavior of meson properties.
 We simplify the present study by fixing $L_{i}=L$.
+Another important ingredient relies on our main intention of applying our findings to the heavy-ion collision environment, which is characterized by a very low $\mu$.
+Therefore, we concentrate attention on the influence of thermodynamic variables $T, 1/L$ and $\omega$.